jayanth122/jayanth122/README.md

 ## I'm a Student
-Currently pursuing B.Tech in CSE(Spec. in Networks and Security)
+Currently pursuing Masters at the University of Waterloo!

 - 🔭I usually do software and web application development.
 - 🤷 I guess I like to stay invisible!